alibaba/atlas/atlas-docs/structure.md

 2.bundle project you can define your own application and your own pacakgeName, application oncreate method will be excuted when this bundle is using by Customers

-atlas framework can dynamic install this bundle at the same time。
+atlas framework can dynamic install this bundle at the same time

     <manifest xmlns:android="http://schemas.android.com/apk/res/android"
         package="com.taobao.firstbundle">